VTUL/Scalar-Staticify-Resources/README.md

 The folders should now have JSON files containing the responses.

 ![Directory listing for rdf/node/media with the JSON responses](./images/rdf-node-media-directory-listing.png)
-Image: Directory listing of the rdf/node/media folder with .json responses.
+_Image: Directory listing of the rdf/node/media folder with .json responses_

 We have also made the necessary changes to load these JSON files without the extension, in the Nginx config, or added `.htaccess` files for Apache in the [Web Server Configuration](#web-server-configuration) section.